-Despite the title of this article, it turns out that there are no 'best' moments for self storage in the movies.
-It seems that self storage and storage facilities get mentioned an awful lot in the films and on primetime TV dramas, but not in a particularly positive way!
-Self storage facilities have appeared in countless famous and well known cult TV shows and movies including; Breaking Bad (Skyler's pile of cash got stored in a storage unit), True Detective, Citizen Kane (a brief mention of storage out west) and director Patty Jenkins dark, bleak, true story starring Charlize Theron as the female serial killer Aileen Wuernos in Monster who uses a storage facility to store her belongings .
+Despite the title of this article, it turns out that there are no 'best' moments for self-storage in the movies.
+It seems that self-storage and storage facilities get mentioned an awful lot in the films and on prime time TV dramas, but not in a particularly positive way!
+Self-storage facilities have appeared in countless famous and well-known cult TV shows and movies including; Breaking Bad (Skyler's pile of cash got stored in a storage unit), True Detective, Citizen Kane (a brief mention of storage out west) and director Patty Jenkins dark, true story starring Charlize Theron.
+In Jenkins film Monster, Theron plays the female serial killer Aileen Wuernos, who uses a storage facility to store her belongings.

-Here we have compiled the top 5 best and worst self storage movies of all time – and unsurprisingly they are all horror films.
+Here we have compiled what we think are the top 5 best and worst self-storage movies of all time – and unsurprisingly they are all horror films.

 5) The Hoarder

 Directed by Matt Winn, this 2015 films stars Mischa Barton as Ella, who thinks her boyfriend is having an affair because he is 'renting a secret storage unit!'
-On the back of such ridiculously flimsy reasoning, she gains access to the storage facility and then finds herself locked in with something menacing and terrible that is not a collection of special edition Star Wars Lego.
+On the back of such ridiculously flimsy reasoning, she gains access to the storage facility.
+She then finds herself locked in with something menacing and terrible that is not a collection of special edition Star Wars Lego.

 3) Self Storage

 This 2013 film was set and shot in Rhode Island, USA and has the type of plot anyone thinking of producing a horror movie in a self-storage facility might write.
 Start with one leading character played by Eric Roberts (Jake), a security guard at a storage facility who decides to have a party 'after hours' with a few friends.
-For some strange reason, there are a number of things under lock and key at the facility that should never be disturbed, which possibly should have included the plotline of this movie.
+For some strange reason, there are several things under lock and key at the facility that should never be disturbed, which possibly should have included the plot line of this movie.